 Most of us have wanted to be in the veterinary field all our lives.
 When you are considering leaving your childhood dream behind, it can feel like a monumental disappointment.
 The key is valuing what you've gained so far.
 Carry the knowledge you have with you into your next venture.
 The pearls of wisdom that have been bestowed unto you by mentors along the way won't disappear.

 There is a common thread among people in this field: a paralyzing sense of loyalty.
 We get attached to our co-workers, our bosses, and above all, our patients.
 I think that many vets or techs stay at their job because they feel as though leaving the practice would mean abandoning the house they have helped to build.
-We stick around because we don't know what they would do without us, or what we would do without them.
+We stick around because we don't know what they would do without us, or (perhaps more-so) what we would do without them.
 The thing is, the only person you're letting down by not moving on is yourself.

 I've been there.
 I know it's hard to leave behind your practice and venture out to trek unfamiliar territory.
 The fear of failure can be truly crippling if you allow it to take hold.
 What I've learned is how important it is to BE SCARED.
 It is easy to fall into a cushiony comfort zone of routine and "normalcy".
 While it is difficult to climb out of that pillow fort of predictability, it's necessary to grow.
 When you feel uncomfortable, that's when you are learning the most.